 Prioritize your Brand Name

-Building a long bridge to Lanka was not easy as there was limited resources and time.
-One of the followers inscribed the name of the Lord Rama on the stone and threw it in the ocean; it floated (just the reverse, as all stone sinks).
+Building a long bridge to Lanka was not easy as there were limited resources and time.
+One of the followers inscribed the name of Lord Rama on the stone and threw it in the ocean; it floated (just the reverse, as all stone sinks).
 When Lord Rama thought of helping the subordinates and threw the stone without inscription, (as it was being thrown by Lord Rama itself) the stone sank.

 Lesson – The incident proves that it is not the person or the position that holds power but the name of the brand you are using.
 You are known by your brand name and so brand name matters a lot.
 All the decisions should be taken in consideration of your brand and its exposure in the market.
 Employees under the brand name, whether high or low, should understand its importance and try to uplift it.

 King Dashratha, who ruled the vast kingdom of Kosala, the capital Ayodhya, had three wives named Kaushalya, Sumitra and Kaikeyi.
 Each of their sons was eligible to take over the charge of the kingdom and so Kaikeyi came up with the decision of sending the eldest son Rama to the forest derailing Dasharath’s ruling plan.
 On the other hand, Ravana after ignoring his wife, brother and grandfather got backstabbed.

 Lesson – When there are too many stakeholders with decision-making power it becomes difficult to control the organization.
 Keeping them happy further becomes a difficult task, so it is important that you limit your stakeholders and keep them in interest else your power might dilute without you knowing.